-It is very important to consider maternal and paternal health when planning to have a baby.
+It is very important to consider maternal and paternal health before pregnancy.
 Optimizing your health is important before conception in order to reduce the risk of health complications for both the mother and the child.

-Right now, I’ll be sharing to you some guidelines that you have to take in my mind in order to maximize both you and your partner’s ability to conceive as well as recognize any potential risks before becoming pregnant.
+Right now, we are sharing with you some guidelines that you have to take in mind in order to maximize both you and your partner’s ability to conceive as well as recognize any potential risks before becoming pregnant.

 If you are managing a chronic condition, such as diabetes or high blood pressure (hypertension), speak with your doctor before conception or as soon as you know you’re pregnant.
 Chronic health conditions may further affect your health and may affect the health of your baby if not managed properly.
 Say for example in the first 4-6 weeks in your pregnancy, high blood sugar levels can put your risk of having a child with a birth defect.
 However, health complications related to chronic conditions can be avoided with proper monitoring and management.